iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier/README.md

 ## Serving Your Live IDC Model

 Now that we are all trained and tested, it is time to set up the server that will serve an **API** that provides access to your trained models.
+The Universal Windows Application will use this API to interact with the AI for training / classifying etc.

 - **Server.py** starts an **Rest api server** with **API endpoints** for both your **IDC** and **Facenet** classifiers.
 - **Client.py** is provided to test sending images via HTTP to the API to receive a classification.

-The following instructions will help you set up your server:

-1. If you used the [Predict IDC in Breast Cancer Histology Images](https://www.kaggle.com/paultimothymooney/predict-idc-in-breast-cancer-histology-image "Predict IDC in Breast Cancer Histology Images") dataset, you can use the **positive.png** & **negative.png** as they are from that dataset, if not you should chose a positive and negative example from your testing set and replace these images.

-2. The server is currently set to start up on localhost, if you would like to change this you need to edit line 281 of **Server.py** and line 38 of **Client.py** to match your desired host.
+The server is currently set to start up on localhost, if you would like to change this you need to edit line 281 of **Server.py** and line 38 of **Client.py** to match your desired host.
 Once you have things working, if you are going to be leaving this running and access it from the outside world you shoud secure it with LetsEncrypt or similar.

-3. Upload the following files and folders to the UP Squared or Raspberry Pi 3 that you are going to use for the server.
+Upload the following files and folders to the UP Squared or Raspberry Pi 3 that you are going to use for the server.

 ```
+data/captured/
+data/known/
+data/testing/
 model/test/
 model/classes.txt
 required/confs.json
 tools

+Client.py
 Server.py
 ```